toggledbits/IntesisWMPGateway/README.md

 The plug-in also provides many of the state variables behind these services.
 In addition, the plug-in maintains the `CurrentTemperature` state variable of the `urn:upnp-org:serviceId:TemperatureSensor1` service (current ambient temperature as reported by the gateway).

+**NOTE:** The model for handling fan mode differs significantly between Intesis and Vera.
+In Vera/UPnP, setting the fan mode to ContinuousOn turns the fan on, but does not change the operating mode of the air handling unit.
+For example, with the fan mode set to ContinuousOn, if the AHU is cooling, it continues to cool until setpoint is achieved, at which time cooling shuts down but the fan continues to operate.
+In Intesis, to get continuous operation of the fan, one sets the operating mode to "Fan", which will stop the AHU from heating or cooling.
+Because of this, the plugin does not react to the `SetMode` action in service `urn:upnp-org:serviceId:HVAC_FanOperatingMode1` (it is quietly ignored).
+In addition, the `FanStatus` state can only be surmised in the "Off" or "FanOnly" operating modes, in which case the status will be "Off" or "On" respectively; in all other cases it will be "Unknown".

 ## Advanced Configuration ##

 There is little advanced configuration in the current version of the plug-in, but all are controlled through the setting of state variables